ariabuckles/blog/posts/common-markdown.md

 adding rules that didn't conflict is easy).
 Most popular sites that use Markdown use their own variant of it.
 Github supports `@`mentions and commit hash links; Reddit supports `^`superscripts.
-But Common Markdown takes us further away from both of those attributes.
-If we need Common Markdown + our own extension, the most viable way to get that is by forking the Common Markdown parser.
-Writing another parser that complies with all the Common Markdown edge cases while adding functionality is a huge undertaking, while writing a parser that complies with most Markdown people actually use is not.
+But CommonMark takes us further away from both of those attributes.
+If we need CommonMark + our own extension, the most viable way to get that is by forking the CommonMark parser.
+Writing another parser that complies with all the CommonMark edge cases while adding functionality is a huge undertaking, while writing a parser that complies with most Markdown people actually use is not.

 As [@stuartpb][stuartpb] said on [talk.standardmarkdown.com][],

-> ...the goal of Common Markdown should be to specify the smallest agreed-upon subset of Markdown features coming from the original implementation, and that means not introducing features or changing semantics...
+> ...the goal of CommonMark should be to specify the smallest agreed-upon subset of Markdown features coming from the original implementation, and that means not introducing features or changing semantics...